Timesheet statement reminder

 ready_emitted | Number of statements promoted to ready (deadline reached) |

-overdue_emitted | Number of statements promoted to overdue (first working day past end) |
+overdue_emitted | Number of statements promoted to overdue (day after the period ended) |

-skipped | Statements not yet at any threshold or already past it (dedup hit) |
+skipped | Statements not yet at any threshold, already past it (dedup hit), or whose employee is not working today |

 errors | Failures during processing |